astutesixface/laravel-plugins/README.md

   - routes.php
   - TestPlugin.php

-The TestPlugin class must extend the Oneso\LaravelPlugins\Plugin class, containing a unique $name property and a boot() method.
+The TestPlugin class must extend the Astutesixface\LaravelPlugins\Plugin class, containing a unique $name property and a boot() method.

 ### Views
 In the boot() method of your plugin call `$this->enableViews()`.